 speaker

 Tom

 Thank you, Megan, and good morning, everyone.
-Welcome to Magnolia Oil and Gas's Fourth Quarter 2024 earnings conference call.
+Welcome to Magnolia Oil and Gas's fourth quarter 2024 earnings conference call.
 Participating on the call today are Chris Stavros, Magnolia's President and Chief Executive Officer, and Brian Corrales, Senior Vice President and Chief Financial Officer.
-As a reminder, today's conference call contains certain projections and other forward-looking statements within the meeting of the federal securities laws.
+As a reminder, today's conference call contains certain projections and other forward-looking statements within the meeting of the Federal Securities Laws.
 These statements are subject to risks and uncertainties that may cause actual results to differ materially from those expressed or implied in these statements.
 Additional information on risk factors that could cause results to differ is available in the company's annual report on Form 10-K filed with the SEC.
-A full safe harbor can be found on slide 2 of the conference call slide presentation with the supplemental data on our website.
-You can download Magnolia's Fourth Quarter 2024 earnings press release as well as the conference call slides from the investor section of the company's website at .magnolioilgas.com.
-I will now turn the call over to Mr. Chris Stavros.
+A full safe harbor can be found on slide two of the conference call slide presentation with the supplemental data on our website.
+You can download Magnolia's fourth quarter 2024 earnings press release, as well as the conference call slides from the investor section of the company's website at www.magnoliaoilgas.com.
+I will now turn the call over to Mr. Chris Stomros.

+speaker